S.L.D. Assessment

 Please be aware that if any information provided in the forms is inconsistent with the Terms of Service, we will be unable to proceed with the assessment for your child.
 This policy ensures that we can effectively meet your child's needs.
 In such cases, you will be notified, and the forms will be deleted in compliance with G.D.P.R. requirements.

-The Cognitive Assessment will be conducted in-person with the child or young person, and it may take one-to-two 60-minute appointments to complete—depending on your child’s age and needs.
+The first appointment is Cognitive Assessment.
+It will be conducted in-person with the child or young person, and it may take one-to-two 60-minute appointments to complete—depending on your child’s age and needs.

 The W.I.S.C.-V U.K. or W.A.I.S.-IV U.K. will be used (depending on age).
 The purpose of a cognitive assessment is to inform a Patterns of Strengths and Weaknesses (P.S.W.)
 Model to assess dyslexia.